 The goal of the program is to provide communities everywhere – large and small, urban and rural – with evidence-based guidance on becoming an Intelligent Community, and an objective method for measuring their progress.
 ICF accepts nominations throughout the year and communities may complete and submit a nominations form at any time.

 Download the nominations form, which you may complete and return by email.
 It consists of multiple-choice and short-answer questions, plus questions asking for a more extended description of your community’s programs.
 Including information gathering and filling out the form, the questionnaire requires about 2 hours to complete.
-Nominations for the 2017 Awards Cycle are now closed.
-To be considered for the 2018 Awards Cycle, submit your nominations to ICF by September of 2017.
+To be considered for the 2018 Awards Cycle, submit your nominations to ICF by September 13, 2017.

 ICF analyzes your completed questionnaire using a mix of quantitative measures developed over years of experience with Intelligent Communities, and independent evaluation of your community’s programs by an international team of academic analysts.

 Not ready to submit a nominations form?
 Take our 15-minute Community Self-test for a first look at your community's intelligence.